emirsoyer/AuditingApp/README.md

 # AuditingApp
 ##Testing HTTP Trigger##
-Making this change in the doc to see if Function gets triggered by this push.
+adding a readme.md in the doc to see if Function gets triggered by this push.